Go Back Up

 Advantages of individual health plans

-There are many advantages to individual health insurance plans over traditional group health insurance.
+There are many advantages to covering the cost of employees’ individual health insurance plans over providing traditional group health insurance.
 We'll cover the top five advantages in the following sections.

-Looking at the cost of group health insurance plans over the years, you'll see that they've steadily risen.
-As group health insurance premiums get more expensive, it becomes more difficult for small- and medium-sized organizations to afford essential health benefits for their employees.
+Looking at the cost of group health plans over the years, you'll see that they've steadily risen.
+As group health insurance premiums get more expensive, it becomes more difficult for small- and medium-sized organizations to afford this type of health benefit for their employees.

-What's more, by offering an HRA, you can give your employees a set monthly allowance to spend on their health insurance premiums and qualifying medical expenses, making it easy and consistent to budget for every month.
+What's more, by offering an HRA, you can give your employees a set monthly allowance to spend on their health insurance premiums and other qualifying out-of-pocket costs, making it easy and consistent to budget for every month.

 2. Availability of discounts

-These discounts, known as health insurance subsidies, or premium tax credits, were created to help low-income Americans get affordable health coverage through the health insurance marketplaces.
+These discounts on health insurance, known as health insurance subsidies or premium tax credits, help low-income Americans get affordable health coverage through the health insurance marketplaces.

-If you offer a group health insurance policy that your employees can't afford, there are no subsidies available to help them make payments.
-That means their only option is to opt out of the coverage, leaving them uninsured and less likely to stay working at your organization.
+If you offer a group health insurance policy that your employees can't afford, there are no subsidies available to help them cover the monthly cost.
+That means their only option is to opt out of the employer-sponsored coverage, leaving them uninsured and less likely to stay working at your organization.

-It's important to note that if you offer an HRA, your employee may need to coordinate their premium tax credit with their HRA allowance, or choose between the two, depending on the type of HRA you're offering.
+It's important to note that if you offer an HRA, your employee may need to coordinate their premium tax credit with their HRA allowance or choose between the two, depending on the type of HRA you're offering and if your employee’s allowance is unaffordable.

 3. Individuality

 While most employees are thankful for the group health insurance plan their employer offers, they don't get any say in what kind of plan they ultimately end up with.
-That means they'll be lumped into a one-size-fits-all plan without any choice on their network, coinsurance, or premium cost.
+They're often lumped into a one-size-fits-all plan without any choice on their network, coinsurance, or monthly premium cost.

-By reimbursing your employees for their individual health insurance instead, they can choose a personalized plan that works with their current doctors, healthcare providers, and budget.
-If your employees need chronic disease management or special medical equipment, they can choose the plan that best fits their needs.
+By reimbursing your employees for their individual health insurance instead, they can choose a personalized plan that works with their preferred doctors, healthcare providers, and budget.
+If your employees need chronic condition management or special medical equipment, they can choose the type of plan that best fits their needs.

 4. Flexibility